wremsen/CosmicClasses/README.md

 [Live link!](https://wremsen.github.io/InterstellarNeighbors/)

-Interstellar Neighbors is a data visualization project focusing on the nearest planetary star systems to our solar system - our neighbors so-to-speak.
+Interstellar Neighbors is a data visualization project focusing on some of the nearest planetary star systems to our solar system - our neighbors so-to-speak.
 The key focus of this project was to take a look at the nearest stars that have robust planetary systems, possible destinations in the cosmos for far future humans to visit.

-By plugging into the NASA API, Interstellar Neighbors will be able to fetch data and characteristics of these far away stars to show us how they compare to our sun.
+By plugging into the Stars API from API Ninjas, Interstellar Neighbors fetches data and characteristics of these far away stars.

 ## Functionality & MVPs